 West Virginia is a primarily rural state with unique health and wellness needs that arise from its geography and population distribution.
-West Virginia University as the Land Grant Institution is dedicated to addressing the needs of West Virginians.
+West Virginia University as the state Land Grant Institution is dedicated to addressing the needs of West Virginians.
 Occupational therapy brings specialized perspective, knowledge, and skills to this mission.
-Graduates of the WVU OT program possess the specialized perspective, knowledge and skills occupational therapy can provide to improve the health of individuals living in rural and/or underserved settings.
+Graduates of the WVU MOT program possess the specialized perspective, knowledge, and skills to improve the health of individuals living in rural and/or underserved settings.